CaioCeretta/Cod3r/architect/Software Design/tactical-tools/comments.md

           because we planned our model completely oriented to the database.
 This is not advised because in the end, it will not reflect how the business work.

     ■ But what is an anemic domain?

       □ The basic symptom of an anemic model, is that, at first glance, it resembles the real model.
-There are objects, many of them named after the nouns from the domain space — We can think of this like some developer thinking "Ok, in the domain we have a customer, therefore, I must create a Customer class, or in the domain, we have a sale, and then I must create a Sale class" and this continues for every noun — there will be a Class for each making the code closely resemble the business itself,
+There are objects, many of them named after the nouns from the domain space — We can think of this like some developer thinking "Ok, in the domain we have a customer, therefore, I must create a Customer class, or in the domain, we have a sale, and then I must create a Sale class" and this continues for every noun — there will be a Class for each making the code closely resemble the business itself.
+However, these objects are linked to the relationships and rich structures, this means that multiple times a client is related to Sales in the same way that in a business a client also has relationship with Sales, that are related to the suppliers.
+Therefore, we will end up having the same relationships and rich structures that the real domain models have.

+      □ However, the problem will emerge when looking on the behaviors, where we will notice that there are no behaviors inside these objects, turning them into sacs of getters and setters.

+    ■ With this being said, what we don't want to have is exactly this anemic model, we want models that indeed reflect how the business functions.
+If the business work, by applying certain calculus to a given data inside that concept of the business.
+That calculus should be placed inside that class.

+    ■ Many applications work as follows:

+      □ We simply have `somethingService` like `CourseService`, which is exactly the layer where we place our rules on.
+      And inside of it, we have data like: `Courses`, `Sections`, `Lessons` and multiple other data that are anemic objects.
+Objects with no behaviors, only attributes.
+      □ Since these objects don't have behaviors, we need to, inside of the `CursoService`, to ensure that the Course is valid, that the section is valid, that the lessons are consistent, and more.
+Therefore, we have to ensure the consistency of all the objects because they simply are a "sac of data".

+● Lesson 5 - Architecture, Design and Code

+  ○ Tactical Tools

+    ■ When we think of three things: Architectural Definitions, Code Design Definitions, and Solutions that are going to directly influence the source code